 Within the greater hospitality industry, turnover has become a significant problem.
-According to the National Restaurant Association, the 2014 rate of turnover for the entire restaurants-and-accommodations sector was 66.3 percent, up over 10 percent from the year before.
+According to the National Restaurant Association, the rate of turnover for the entire restaurants-and-accommodations sector increased from the year before.
 For comparison, the rate in the private sector as a whole was just over 44 percent.

 These statistics raise the question as to what has led to such a hiring epidemic across hospitality.
 For one, some people, like dishwashers and lower-level kitchen staff, come and go, which is a normal part of the industry.
 For others, it’s a matter of simply too much stress, as working in a restaurant can be grueling.
 Fortunately, there is a solution for the latter, which may improve restaurant retention.